Social housing support is housing provided to people who are assessed as being unable to provide accommodation from their own resources.

 In order to be assessed to see if you are qualified to access social housing support, you must submit an application and be assessed based on your current circumstances.

 To see if you are qualified for social housing support, Cork City Council will assess your eligibility and your housing need.
-You must complete an application process giving information on your current circumstances.
-The application form and income certificate form to apply are available at the Housing public counter in City Hall, which is open from 10:00 to 16:00 Monday to Friday inclusive, or can be downloaded by clicking the links below.
+You must complete an application form giving information on your current circumstances, including full details of your household income for the last 12 months and details of your current accommodation.
+The application form is available at the Housing public counter in City Hall, which is open from 10:00 to 16:00 Monday to Friday inclusive, or can be downloaded by clicking the link below.
+If you wish to have an application sent to you by post, please ring us at (021) 492 4000 to request a form.

-It is important that both forms are read and completed in full, and that all information and documentation required is submitted to the City Council.
-If an application form is submitted with missing or incomplete information, this will delay your assessment.
-There is a checklist at the front of the application form to help you to ensure that everything we need to assess your application is submitted, and a guide if you need further assistance can be downloaded below:
+It is important that you read the form carefully and complete it in full, and that all necessary information and documentation required is submitted to the City Council with the application form.
+If an application form is submitted with missing or incomplete information, this will delay your assessment and your form may be returned to you.
+There is a checklist on pages 3 and 4 of the application form to ensure that everything we need to assess your application is submitted, and a guide if you need further assistance can be downloaded below:

 You can only apply for social housing support to one local authority, usually in the area where you live, or to which you have a local connection.
 More information what constitutes a local connection is explained below.
 Once you have submitted your application, it will be assessed to determine your eligibility and housing need.